Location of Adventure

 Our Private Leaders

 - Trip price includes: Accommodations, services of Nat Hab's professional Photography Expedition Leader(s) and local guides, all meals from dinner on Day 1 through breakfast on final day, some alcoholic beverages, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.

 - Internal air cost includes: All flights within the itinerary.
 (Internal air cost and trip cost are listed separately in 2019.)

 Travel to and from the start and end point of your trip, some alcoholic beverages, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, laundry and internet, etc.), airline baggage fees, required medical evacuation insurance, optional travel protection insurance.

-In order to participate in this trip, you must be able to walk unassisted (without the use of walking aids) at a steady pace for a minimum of two miles over uneven terrain, as well as be active at altitudes exceeding 8,000 feet above sea level.
+In order to participate in this trip, you must be able to walk unassisted (without the use of walking aids) at a steady pace for a minimum of two miles over uneven terrain.
+On a couple of these active days we will be at altitudes exceeding 8,000 feet above sea level.
 Our itinerary involves daily walks or hikes of varied lengths over pavement, boardwalks and dirt forest trails that can be muddy, slippery and uneven with roots and rocks (note that all walks can be more difficult to navigate during inclement weather).
 Some activities involve walking up and down hills, including our visits to the panda bases and the golden monkey nature reserve.
 Our excursions in Jiuzhaigou National Park require climbing multiple sets of stairs, many without handrails.
 The trip also involves many very early morning starts and long, full days of activities with little down time.
 Some drives between locations are long (5-6 hours or longer depending on local conditions) and occur on winding roads that are often somewhat rough.

 Important Information About This Trip